The Romans might have invented the fruitcake, but Sri Lanka, a tiny island in the Indian Ocean, perfected it.

 It’s all chopped so very finely that the end result is much closer to a flourless cake or a brownie than the usual rock-hard missiles that pass for Christmas cake elsewhere.
 Best of all, while it improves with age, it’s perfectly good to eat straight away: handy when you’re operating on island time.

 Here's our recipe for Sri Lankan Christmas cake

-The cake is traditionally iced with a marzipan made from local cashews, not almonds, then cut into small rectangles and wrapped in coloured cellophane.
+The cake is traditionally iced with marzipan made from local cashews, not almonds, then cut into small rectangles and wrapped in coloured cellophane.
 Burgher families would offer a piece to visiting guests along with milk wine, an arrack-based liquor, introduced by the Dutch.

 My dad jokes that Burghers had large families primarily to help with this annual production.
 Growing up in Sri Lanka, he and his five siblings would sit around a table with his mother and both grandmothers, each given the task of chopping one ingredient into the finest dice possible without turning it to mush.

-For the Burgher diaspora that mostly relocated to Australia and Canada – my family included – a piece of Christmas cake was a taste of the Sri Lanka they left behind.
+For the Burgher diaspora that mostly relocated to Australia and Canada – my family included – a piece of Christmas cake was a taste of Sri Lanka they left behind.